 At times a conflict may exist between the applicable laws of two or more countries.
 When you encounter such a conflict, it is especially important to consult the Company's Chief Legal Officer or CCD to understand how to resolve that conflict properly.

 Waivers

-In limited and appropriate circumstances, the CCD may grant a waiver of a provision of this CBC.
+of this CBC.
 Waivers of the CBC for directors and executive officers may only be made by the Board of Directors or a Board Committee, and will be promptly disclosed as required by applicable law or regulation.